Submit a word!

 Imitative words are prominent in comics.
 There is a dictionary specifically dedicated to onomatopoeia in comics, entitled Ka-boom, by Kevin J. Taylor.
 This website includes onomatopoeia from literature, internet as well as comics.

 Onomatopoeia is also often used in children's books.
 Here you can find a list of suggestions.
 Especially Verna Aardema, an american author of children's books, and Dr Seuss, use onomatopoeia in their books.

 I have included both words that directly imitate sound and words of imitative origin.
 For example, "atchoo!" directly imitates the sound of sneezing, but the word "sneeze" itself has imitative origin, according to some sources.
-Sources do not always agree, indicating that the etymology (the origin), of many words is simply uncertain.
+Sources do not always agree because the etymology (the origin) of many words is simply uncertain.

 Most languages have onomatopoeia but compared to Western languages, Japanese seems to be especially rich in onomatopoeia.
 There are books and websites about it.

 I am a neuroscientist who likes building websites and playing with words and sounds.